Read the latest issue of Liberty and Security magazine, including a story about Prof. Dreisbach's research …

 B.A.
 University of South Carolina

-Additional Information: Daniel Dreisbach's principal research interests include American constitutional law and history, First Amendment law, church-state relations, and criminal procedure.
-He has authored or edited seven books and numerous articles in scholarly journals.
+Daniel Dreisbach's principal research interests include American constitutional law and history, First Amendment law, church-state relations, and criminal procedure.
+He has authored or edited ten books and numerous articles in scholarly journals.
 Among the courses he teaches are Law and Religion, American Legal Culture, the Constitution and Criminal Procedure, Issues in Civil Justice, and Civil Justice Systems and the Constitution.
-He is coeditor of the recent books The Sacred Rights of Conscience (Liberty Fund, 2009) and The Forgotten Founders on Religion and Public Life (University of Notre Dame Press, 2009), and is author of Thomas Jefferson and the Wall of Separation Between Church and State (New York University Press, 2002).
-He is the 2008 recipient of American University's highest faculty award, Scholar/Teacher of the Year.
+He is coeditor of The Sacred Rights of Conscience (Liberty Fund, 2009) and The Forgotten Founders on Religion and Public Life (University of Notre Dame Press, 2009), and is author of Thomas Jefferson and the Wall of Separation Between Church and State (New York University Press, 2002).
+He is the author of Reading the Bible with the Founding Fathers (Oxford University Press, 2017).

 To request an interview please call AU Media Relations at 202-885-5950 or submit an interview request form.